adityaanand28/Stock-Return-Prediction-Model/README.md

-# Stock Return Prediction Model
+# Predicting Stock Return using CAPM and Fama French

 ## Details: